-As the guiding principle for the Missoula College Nursing Program, the mission statement is to provide an excellent and dynamic learning environment through creative educational and clinical opportunities.
-This will prepare graduates for today's practice as competent and caring nurses who assist in meeting the diverse health care needs for local and global communities.
+To provide an excellent and dynamic learning environment through creative educational and clinical opportunities.
+This will prepare graduates for today's practice as caring and skilled nurses who assist in meeting the diverse health care needs for local and global communities.
 The Missoula College Nursing Program pursues fulfillment of their mission through the five UM Core Themes by:

 - Creating a supportive environment where students are mentored by knowledgeable faculty and empowered to reach their full potential;

 - Promoting the development of knowledge and skills necessary for the intellectual, professional, and personal growth of students;

 - Developing partnerships with local and regional healthcare facilities to establish a variety of learning opportunities and provide exposure to diverse populations;